120 or 240 Liter Trash Bin? How to Find the Right Size

 In 2024, 13.1 million tons of household waste were generated in Germany, which is about 187 kilograms per person (Destatis, 2025).
 Spread over 26 collections per year (biweekly rhythm), you need to accommodate about 7 kilograms of residual waste per person per collection.
 Sounds little.
 In reality, residual waste is light and bulky, not heavy.
 It fills volume, not weight.

-This is exactly why size choice fails if you only calculate by kilograms.
+This is exactly why size selection fails if you only calculate by kilograms.
 The right question is: How many liters of volume do you need per collection interval?
-And does this bin even fit under your carport, behind the fence, or in your box?
+And does this bin even fit under your carport, behind the fence, or in your garbage bin box?

-A 120-liter bin according to DIN EN 840 measures about 48 cm width × 55 cm depth × 94 to 100 cm height and weighs empty 10 to 12 kg (kaiserkraft dimensions).
+A 120-liter bin according to DIN EN 840 measures approximately 48 cm wide × 55 cm deep × 94 to 100 cm high and weighs 10 to 12 kg empty (kaiserkraft dimensions).
 The maximum filling weight is around 60 kg.
-For a small apartment, a single-person household, or the organic waste bin in a townhouse, this is the typical choice.
+This is the typical choice for a small apartment, a single household, or the organic waste bin in a townhouse.

 What 120 liters specifically means: two full 60-liter garbage bags, or in other words, about one week of residual waste for two frugal adults.
 If household waste is collected weekly, many two-person households manage well with this.
-With biweekly collection, it gets tight as soon as packaging from furniture delivery, gardening season, or visitors adds up.
+With biweekly collection, it gets tight as soon as packaging from furniture delivery, gardening season, or visitors is added.

 What most online comparisons overlook: The municipal fee in Austria and Germany is primarily based on bin volume and emptying frequency, not on filling level.
-A bin that is too small, which you have to take to the residual waste collection point in between, costs you trips and time; a bin that is too large costs you a higher annual fee once.
+A bin that is too small and must be taken to the residual waste collection point in between costs you time and effort, while a bin that is too large costs you a higher annual fee once.

 How big are 240-liter garbage bins?